rjsmith/AlliewayAudio_MMFreebies/README.md

 ## Build Instructions

 > [!NOTE]
-> Setup the build prequisites as described in the VCVRack plugin porting instructions in the 4MS [MetaModule Plugin SDK](https://github.com/4ms/metamodule-plugin-sdk) repo.
+> Setup the build pre-requisites as described in the VCVRack plugin porting instructions in the 4MS [MetaModule Plugin SDK](https://github.com/4ms/metamodule-plugin-sdk) repo.

 Check this repo out into a ```<projects-dir>/AlliewayAudio_MMFreebies``` folder